 Walk Kirkwood from the square to the Sample Gates, and you’ll get an incredible amount of urban variety, like some really nicely-lit alleyways (Oddfellows is a favorite!), and some great street art.
 You can take almost any cross street off Kirkwood and find some pretty brick or an interesting door, and of course you’ll end at the Sample Gates for a beautiful shot down Kirkwood!

-The Story Inn is a bit of a drive into the woods of Brown County, but it’s so very much worth it!
-It’s a treasure trove of rustic simplicity, old barn wood and pretty gardens.
-And you can grab a delicious lunch or dinner after your shoot at their on-site café!
+Oliver Winery is a bit of a drive north of town, but it’s so very much worth it!
+It’s a treasure trove of beautifully landscaped gardens, fountain and pond.
+And you can grab a delicious glass of wine after your shoot at their on-site tasting bar!